prof-rossetti/georgetown-opim-557-201710/projects/savings-model/project.md

 Use an ActiveX `CommandButton` that when clicked will read and validate the inputs, perform the calculations, and produce the outputs.

+## Validation Requirements

+Prevent the user from inputting invalid values (i.e. entering a value of the wrong data type, entering a value outside of a reasonable range of accepted values, etc.).

+If a user enters an invalid input, exit from the program and display a friendly message describing what went wrong and how the user can fix the problem.